ManavalanG/UniProt-genome-annotations-hg19/README.md

     b.
 Restructure rows in bedfiles that have >1 non-continuous amino acids as in example below.
+    b.
+Restructure rows in bedfiles that have >1 non-continuous amino acids as in example below.

     ```
     Original format by UniProt (this line has coordinates for three, non-continuous amino acids):